 Surgery can be frightening for patients, even for simple procedures.
 While surgeons and other healthcare professionals have a great deal of specialized training in their field, human hands are prone to mistakes.
-Worse, some medical professionals carelessness can result in injury.
+Worse, the carelessness of some medical professionals can result in injury.
 While all medical malpractice is a horrible experience for a patient, surgical malpractice often has extreme effects on the quality of a patient’s life moving forward.

 In surgery, the definition of medical malpractice doesn’t change much.
 Suing for surgical malpractice still involves the investigation of the negligent actions of surgical team members, including surgeons, anesthesiologists, nurses, and other medical staff.

-The stakes are highest for surgeons in the operating room: every move must be made carefully to avoid potential errors.
+The stakes are highest for surgeons in the operating room: Every move must be made carefully to avoid potential errors.
 The surgeon in the room must have the training and experience to safely perform.
 It sounds like common sense, but it’s possible for an ill-qualified surgeon to be performing an operation that they do not possess the skills or necessary level of experience to perform.
 Surgical teams should use sterile tools, use them carefully and as they were intended, and make sure not to leave them inside of patients.
 Operators should, under all circumstances, be alert, attentive, and cautious during surgical procedures.

 A patient’s treatment doesn’t end once they’ve been wheeled out of the operating room.
 Post-operative care begins shortly after a patient’s operation, where the surgical team has to make sure that the patient experiences a safe recovery following their procedure and remains free of infections.
 Patients need to be kept under careful observation, and they shouldn’t be discharged any earlier than they need to be.
 Surgeons must also periodically follow up with their patients in order to discuss the surgery, next steps, and what the patient can do to stay healthy.